insightbackup/trekWeather/README.md

 1. Interpolate and store weather data for locations "far" from a weather station.

-1. Merge weather data with hiking and biking routes.
+1. Merge weather data with hiking routes.

-1. Determine an effective way to split longer biking and hiking routes to supply more accurate weather data.

 1. Balance the storage requirement for pre-processing all statistics with desire for low latency when displaying information.